maurymarkowitz/RetroBASIC/README.md

 * Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
 * The system does not support "immediate mode" (command line) input.
 It is not supposed to, but could potentially do so.
-* LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.